What is Zaroxolyn?

 an allergy to sulfa drugs;

-Using metolazone during pregnancy could cause side effects in the newborn baby, such as blood cell problems, or jaundice (yellowing of the skin or eyes).
-Tell your doctor if you are pregnant or if you become pregnant while using this medicine.
+Using Zaroxolyn during pregnancy could cause side effects in the newborn baby, such as blood cell problems, or jaundice (yellowing of the skin or eyes).
+Tell your doctor if you are pregnant or if you become pregnant while using Zaroxolyn.

 Metolazone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.